-The sun is shining, birds are singing, flowers are blooming and the temptation is to launch full-on into your horse-training endeavours.
+The sun is shining, birds are singing, flowers are blooming and the temptation is to launch full-on into your horse-training plans.

 You may have kept fit throughout the winter on the ski slopes or at the gym but what about your horse?
 Unless you had access to an indoor arena or migrated south for a few months with your four legged friends, chances are your horse’s fitness level is not quite sufficient for competition or strenuous outings yet.

 While there is no fool-proof way to avoid all circumstances that could necessitate a lameness exam, there are precautions every horse owner can take to reduce the risk of injury.
 As with every great fitness program, the key to success is a logical progression and controlling the factors you can control such as footing, stable management and horse health care.

 Many training programs have a pinnacle event in mind.
 In this case, a work back plan is created based on when you want the horse to be in peak fitness.
 The journey leading up to the main event consists of weeks and months of conditioning including a lead up with smaller events to ensure the horse is ready for the more strenuous task ahead.
 It only takes one month off for a horse to start losing fitness.
 If you are coming back from a winter of inactivity, it is wise to start slow with 20 minutes of walking and to build up from there.
 Increase the length of conditioning sessions first, before increasing intensity.

 It is not realistic for a horse to be in peak physical condition at all times.
 Good fitness programs do not ask a horse for maximum exertion on an ongoing basis but allow for peaking and tapering, muscle building and down time for repair.
 Increasing cardiovascular fitness, strength training and flexibility in a progressive way will increase fitness and make the horse stronger and more resilient when the time comes for a maximal performance.